 Patients are notified of abnormal results.
 Please make sure FHC has a good contact number for you.
+Patients can view tests results online, on My Health Record, FHC’s online patient medical record.
 Patients may also call triage to obtain x-ray or lab results.
 Results are typically available within one (1) week of the procedure.

 FHC-Portland, FHC-East Broadway and FHC-Phoenix Dental are now accepting new patients.
-You no longer have to be a Family Health Centers medical patient to receive a dental appointment.
-FHC Dental Clinics accept walk-in patients and scheduled appointments.
+FHC Dental sites accept walk-in patients and scheduled appointments.
 Call for an appointment:

 - FHC-Portland 772-8160